ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ### Example

 {{fig-example-AS-to-C-rs_cnf2}} shows an example of Access Token Response from the AS to C, following the issue of an access token for a group-audience composed of two RSs "rs1" and "rs2", and bound to C's public key as asymmetric PoP key.
-The Access Token Response includes the access token, as well as the parameters "rs_cnf2" and "aud2".
+The Access Token Response includes the access token, as well as the parameters "aud2" and "rs_cnf2".
 These specify the public key of the two RSs as intended recipients of the access token and the identifiers of those two RSs, respectively.

 ~~~~~~~~~~~
-   2.01 Created
+   Header: Created (Code=2.01)
    Content-Format: application/ace+cbor
    Max-Age: 3600
    Payload: